lisu0116/assignment3/README.md

 # 2420 as 2 part 1

-# Set up a new server
+## Set up a new server

+This section has three main part: creating a new user, set up nginx and set up ufw

+nginx will do serving static content (e.g., HTML, CSS, JS) or act as a reverse proxy for backend servers ufw will do seting up firewall rules, allowing only specific ports while blocking others

-## Create a new user account
+### Create a new user account

 ```bash
 sudo useradd -r -m -d /var/lib/webgen -s /usr/bin/nologin webgen